Is Wintering Locally Adapted Queen Bees in Bulk in Climate Controlled Storage a Viable Production System for Northeast Beekeepers?

 Climate is a crucial factor in the successful overwintering of honey bees.
 Humidity in hives must be kept low, while temperature must be maintained at 94°F. In winter, the core temperature of the hive must not fall below 55°F. The combination of cold and wet winter weather depletes food sources and can have a negative impact on hive health.

 Due to these challenges, innovations are necessary to improve sustainability and profitability of beekeeping in our region.
 Climate controlled storage of honey bees is a known and established practice in Canada where it has demonstrated success improving the health and profitability of beekeeping.
-Climate controlled storage of honey bees in the Northeast could provide an innovative opportunity for beekeepers to adapt to a changing climate, reduce colony losses, increase the number of locally adapted early season queens available in the region, and minimize dependency on Southern-sourced queens & packages.
+Climate controlled storage of honey bees in the Northeast could provide an innovative opportunity for beekeepers to reduce colony losses, increase the number of locally adapted early season queens available in the region, and minimize dependency on Southern-sourced queens & packages.
 Queens can be “banked” in climate controlled storage using full sized hives called “queen banks” designed to store multiple queens in one hive unit over winter, or queens can be individually placed in small hives called “nucleus colonies.”
 However, with high winter losses, climate controlled storage units could prove to be more efficient and cost effective at overwintering a higher number of queens.

 Overwintered queens offer beekeepers a smooth start to the spring growth season.
 Rather than purchasing queen bees from another region to introduce into the Northeast, the queen bees are already present from the year prior and have demonstrated winter-hardy qualities and characteristics.
 This gives the hive coming out of winter a natural progression into early spring brood-rearing season.
 Overwintered queens support the sustainability of Northeast beekeeping by reducing the reliance on shipped queens from outside of the region, and increasing the development of localized honey bee genetic stock.
 Our project proposes that utilizing a climate-controlled overwintering environment for bulk honey bee queens will help to increase the overwintering survival rate for honey bees in the Northeast region.
 As it has been demonstrated thus far in the proposal, we know that the overwinter survival of queen bees could help: